What is iⁿ?

 - Hidden cells inadvertently included in a calculation.

-- Sub-total included in a total (i.e. double-counting).
+- Sub-total and individual values both included in a total (i.e. double-counting).

 - VBA that has incorrect hard-coded cell references.